 2004

-Hal Finney introduced a digital Cash system in the year 2004.
-This system was referred to as a Reusable proof of work, and it solved the critical issue of double spending by registering the ownership of tokens.
+Hal Finney introduced a digital Cash system in 2004.
+This system was referred to as Reusable proof of work, and it solved the critical issue of double spending by registering token ownership.

 2008

-Satoshi Nakamoto modified Merkle Tree’s model in 2008, leading to a more secure system containing a history of data exchange.
+Satoshi Nakamoto modified Merkle Tree’s model in 2008, leading to a more secure system containing a data exchange history.
 This concept of a Distributed Blockchain was documented in his white paper “a peer-to-peer electronic cash system”.
 This peer-to-peer network of time stamps led to Blockchain becoming the backbone of cryptography.

 2009

-Satoshi Nakamoto released the white paper for bitcoin in the year 2009.
-Blockchain reached a new peak of security at this stage, as documented by an event in the UK in the year 2013.
+This was an important year in Blockchain history as Satoshi Nakamoto released the white paper for Bitcoin in 2009.
+Blockchain reached a new peak of security at this stage, as documented by an event in the UK in 2013.

 James Howells, an IT worker in the UK, started mining bitcoins in 2009, spending over 14000 GBP until 2013.
-Once he was done mining bitcoins, he extracted his drive and sold the remaining parts of his laptop.
+Once he was done Mining Bitcoins, he extracted his drive and sold the remaining parts of his laptop.
 Unfortunately, he tossed his hard drive away with garbage while cleaning his room in 2013.
-A few years pass, and while he has not been able to claim his bitcoins which rose to a value of more than 105 million GBP by 2017, no one else has been able to claim that money.
+A few years passed, and while he could not claim his Bitcoins, which rose to a value of more than 105 million GBP by 2017, no one else could claim that money.

 2014

-Blockchain technology got separated from currency, leading to the birth of Blockchain 2.0 in the year 2014.
+Blockchain Technology was separated from currency, leading to the birth of Blockchain 2.0 in 2014.
 This changed the focus of industries away from digital currency and its trajectory to the development of Blockchain technologies.

 2015